Brunch & Batter

 Overhead view of peach, tomato, and burrata salad on a white plate over a wooden surface.

 • Tomatoes- I like to use a variety of tomatoes for different colors and textures.
-Heirloom tomatoes, grape and cherry tomatoes work great.
+Heirloom tomatoes, grape, and cherry tomatoes work great.

-• Peaches- Ripe.
+• Peaches- Fresh and ripe.

 • Burrata cheese- You can substitute mozzarella.